700 Naval Air Squadron: Maritime Unmanned Air System (2014-present)

-In November 2019, 700X NAS tested two new Unmanned Aircraft Systems (UAS), namely, the AeroVironment RQ-20 Puma, a small, battery powered, hand-launched intelligence and surveillance UAV, and the AeroVironment Wasp III miniature UAV.

-By 2020 the squadron had three flights, operating with the AeroVironment RQ-20 Puma system, for deployment.
+In November 2019, 700X Naval Air Squadron tested two new Unmanned Aircraft Systems (UAS), namely, the AeroVironment RQ-20 Puma, a small, battery powered, hand-launched intelligence and surveillance UAV, and the AeroVironment Wasp III miniature UAV.
+By 2020 the squadron had three flights operating with the RQ-20 Puma system for deployment.
 These were designated Phantom Flights A, B and C, with each flight made up of a commander, an air engineering technician and a naval airman.

 The initial operational test was during the name ship of her class 's Mediterranean deployment.
 To operate the Puma system, the three personnel who made up the flight were the Flight Commander who integrated the Puma with the ship, the mission operator who flew the Puma and the vehicle operator who controlled the camera.
 As of 2021, twelve Puma systems were deployed with the squadron permitting individual teams to be embarked on Royal Navy vessels as might be required.
 In 2024, the Navy reported that there were a total of nine qualified Puma teams, six of which were dedicated to supporting the Royal Marines in 40 and 45 Commando.

 By the end of 2022 a team from 700X Naval Air Squadron had constructed their own remotely-piloted air system (RPAS).
 The octo-quadcopter weighed 20 kg and was named Walrus after the amphibious maritime patrol aircraft used by the squadron during the Second World War.
 The quadcopter was planned to be used by the Royal Navy as an independent test and evaluation platform.
 Initial ground tests and assessments of it took place inside the controlled environment of a hangar, and when completed Walrus was passed operational and ready to be used for different sensor and payload tests.